-We serve 1,300 noontime meals every weekday to homebound older adults and persons with disabilities in Wake County.
-Our outreach consists of hot meals to homebound individuals, communal dining for adults 60+ in congregate dining rooms, and frozen meal service for dialysis patients and other homebound individuals in isolated areas.
+We serve lunchtime meals to over 1,800 homebound older adults and persons with disabilities in Wake County.
+Our outreach consists of hot meals to homebound individuals, communal dining for adults 60+ at our Friendship Cafes, and frozen meal service for dialysis patients and other homebound individuals in isolated areas.
 Over 2,200 volunteers help us deliver meals Monday through Friday each week.

 Why We Serve